scalableinternetservices/FreeHack/INTEGRATION-NOTES.md

     }
 }
 ~~~~

 * Delete tweet
 ~~~~
 // Route:

 // Expects
 {
-   tweetId: // the id of the deleted tweet
+   id: // the id of the deleted tweet
 }
 ~~~~

  * Get connections for user
 ~~~~
 // Route: